-Chair(s)/Moderator(s): Jörg Seegert, Coordinator NFDI4Earth, TU Dresden, Germany; Prof. Serena Coetzee, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), Dresden, Germany
+Chair(s)/Moderator(s): Jörg Seegert, Coordinator NFDI4Earth, TUD | Dresden University of Technology, Germany; Prof. Serena Coetzee, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), Dresden, Germany

 The session will showcase examples of data integrated from heterogenous sources to answer questions related to the Resource Nexus, e.g. where are the linkages between environmental resources, such as water, energy, soil or waste, and what are the dependencies between them?
 Based on the data, what are potential synergies and trade-offs?